Welcome to Hennepin County

 Contact an educator in your area for consultation, guidance and conversation about your community.

-The Hennepin-University Urban Agriculture Initiative is a partnership between Hennepin County and the University of Minnesota’s Hennepin County Extension Oﬃce and brings together This program brings together four key areas: 4-H Youth Development , Agriculture, Food, & Natural Resources , Master Gardeners and Health & Nutrition (SNAP ED & EFNEP) .
+The Hennepin-University Urban Agriculture Initiative is a partnership between Hennepin County and Extension's local office.
+It brings together four key areas: 4-H Youth Development; Agriculture, Food and Natural Resources; Master Gardeners; and Health & Nutrition (SNAP-Ed and EFNEP).
 This program will transform vacant urban lots into community gardens.
-It will also be a learning space for youth and residents and a place of connection for the broader community.
-In this place, we will c0-design programs with members of the neighborhood where youth and residents will gain skills and knowledge about urban agriculture.
+It will also be a learning space for youth and residents, and a place of connection and co-designed programs for the broader community.
+Youth and residents will gain skills and knowledge about urban agriculture.
 We will also oﬀer opportunities for community building, beauty, healing and intergenerational learning.
 Come grow with us!
-If you would like to connect, please contact: Jaime Harris @ email@example.com or Amie Mondl @ firstname.lastname@example.org
+If you would like to connect, please contact Amie Mondl.

 Join us at an event in your community.